 I am a current board member of the environmental organization, Save Bristol Harbor.
 Our mission is to preserve the health, safety and integrity of the coastal waters and watersheds of Bristol.
 Recently, we led the fight to defeat the transport of Liquefied Natural Gas.
 We organized our neighboring communities in RI and South Coast Massachusetts to join us in pushing to fight this dangerous proposition.
 I attended dozens of meetings with local officials, state lawmakers, and the Attorney General’s office to make it clear our community did not want this.
 I am proud to say that we were successful!
 Today, along with a team of local volunteers, I test the quality of our waters bimonthly and work educating local students on the importance of watersheds and the problems ocean and shoreline debris present to our environment.

-We need real ethics reform, but we also need representatives who aren’t in it for themselves.
-I promise you I’ll never betray your trust because I’m not running to make my life better.
-I’m not running to further my own interests.
-I’m running for the same reason I became a teacher, for the same reason I helped build those homes and keep our bay clean: To make lives better and our community stronger.
+RI has thankfully passed ethics reform, but we also need representatives who aren’t in it for themselves.
+I promise you I’ll never betray your trust because I did not run to make my life better or to further my own interests.
+I ran for the same reason I became a teacher, for the same reason I helped build those homes and keep our bay clean: To make lives better and our community stronger.